undur/wonder-slim/docs/APIEXT_FORMAT.md

 `.api` files declare a dynamic element's binding API (for IDE autocomplete/validation and live preview).
-`.apiext` is a backward-compatible **superset**: same XML structure, plus per-element and per-binding documentation, typed bindings, framework tags, and an element-level passthrough flag — everything a tool needs to render a rich preview of a tag's API.
+`.apiext` is a backward-compatible **superset**: same XML structure, plus per-element and per-binding documentation, typed bindings, and an element-level passthrough flag — everything a tool needs to render a rich preview of a tag's API.

 The DTD [`apiext.dtd`](./apiext.dtd) validates all three of: existing `.api` files, our `.apiext` files, and WO's own canonical `WebObjectsDefinitions.xml` (39 elements).
 A document that validates against it is